kaser1997/write.md/Laravel.md

 ## View

-- open code . (from  Folder "blog" )
+- open  (from  Folder "blog" )
+ - 1-write (code .)
- - 1-All directions can be found in the following path: routes/web.php
+ - 2-All directions can be found in the following path: routes/web.php
- - 2-and write
+ - 3-and write
  `Route::get('page-link' , function(){
    return "Hello World From Laravel";
 });`
- - 3-open in Browser
+ - 4-open in Browser
  - `http://127.0.0.1:8000/page-link`